daylinmorgan/viv/README.md

 An experimental feature of `viv` is generating shim's that leverage the principles of `viv`.
 These shims would operate similar to `pipx` in which you can specify a command line app to "install".

-*Note* that `--standalone` will auto-generate a code-golfed minified version of `viv` to accomplish the same basic task as using a local copy of `viv`.
+*Note* that `--standalone` will auto-generate a mini function version of `viv` to accomplish the same basic task as using a local copy of `viv`.
-After generating this a standalone `shim` you can freely use this script across unix machines which have `python>3.8`.
+After generating this standalone `shim` you can freely use this script across unix machines which have `python>3.8`.
 See [examples/black](https://github.com/daylinmorgan/viv/blob/dev/examples/black) for output of below command.

 ```sh